Loop space homology of a small category: Examples: -resolutions for some -local compact groups

 By \cite[Proposition 4.4]{BLO3}, for each $p$-local compact group $\SFL$, the fundamental group of the classifying space $|\call|\pcom$ is a finite $p$-group.
 So as a special case of Theorem \ref{Omega_C}(c), we get:

 \begin{Thm} Let $\SFL$ be a $p$-local compact group, and set $\pi=\pi_1(|\call|\pcom)$.
 Then there is $\theta\:\call\too\calb(\pi)$ such that $(\call,\theta)$ is a category over $\pi$ and

 \end{Thm}

 If $\Gamma$ is an extension of a discrete $p$-torus by a finite $p$-group, then $B\Gamma\pcom$ is the classifying space of a $p$-compact group.
 In contrast, if $\Gamma$ is an extension of a discrete $p$-torus by an arbitrary finite group, then $B\Gamma\pcom$ need not be the classifying space of a $p$-compact group (nor the $p$-completion of $BG$ for a compact Lie group $G$), but it is always the classifying space of a $p$-local compact group.
-For example, if $p$ is an odd prime and $r\ge2$, and $\Gamma=(\Z/p^\infty)^r\rtimes C_2$ where $C_2$ inverts $(\Z/p^\infty)^r$, then $\Omega(B\Gamma\pcom)$ is not a $p$-compact group since its mod $p$ homology is nonvanishing in arbitrarily large degrees (see Example \ref{ex:T2:2} for the case $r=2$).
+For example, if $p$ is an odd prime and $r\ge2$, and $\Gamma=(\Z/p^\infty)^r\rtimes C_2$ where $C_2$ acts by inverting all elements of $(\Z/p^\infty)^r$, then $\Omega(B\Gamma\pcom)$ is not a $p$-compact group since its mod $p$ homology is nonvanishing in arbitrarily large degrees (see Example \ref{ex:T2:2} for the case $r=2$).

 What we want to do now is to give some explicit examples of such $\Omega$-resolutions.
 We focus on $p$-local compact groups associated to extensions of discrete $p$-tori by finite groups, especially by those of order prime to $p$.